Complete Radio London Fab Forties

 Obtaining a definitive answer as to whether or not singles heard on Big L were designated climbers, is virtually impossible.
 There are several tracks that are known to have been played (the Untamed, 'I Go Crazy', is a good example).
-These can't be called climbers because we don't know for sure that they were ever on the official list, or exactly when they were heard.
-Another problem arises from given dates of recordings frequently being incorrect.
+These can't be listed as climbers because we don't know for sure that they were ever on the official list, or during which weeks they were heard.
+Another problem arises from the given dates of archive recordings frequently being incorrect.
 Alan identified some of these when he compiled the 'Fossilised Fabs'.

 In 1967, the Ballad Box and Soul Set were introduced in order to extend the regular Big L playlist.
 Brian Long was able to gather some information about these additional tracks from the Curzon Street listings when he compiled the charts for 'The London Sound', but no complete weekly listing is available.
-The Ballad Box and Soul Set were merely a means of extending the playlist and were not announced on Sunday alongside the new Fab Forty and climbers, as if part of the chart.
+The Ballad Box and Soul Set were merely a playlist extension and were not announced on Sunday alongside the new Fab Forty and climbers, as if an official part of the chart.

-we are contacted by one of them, providing us with personal information to add to our unique charts.
+we are contacted by one of them, or someon in their families, providing us with personal information to add to our unique charts.

 "It was the information from the Radio London website and its Fab Forties that helped me put together such a memorable playlist for Pirate BBC Essex.
 And I should like to thank Mary and Chris Payne for providing some of the songs which were enjoyed by millions of listeners."